 You and your family may also be entitled to recover for any inheritance property that your deceased loved one probably would have inherited had they not died.

-Our team has gained valuable experience working on wrongful death cases that have been successfully resolved on behalf of our clients;
+Our team near you has gained valuable experience working on fatal auto accident cases that have been successfully resolved on behalf of our clients;

 A suit must be filed within two years from the date of death; however, there are special circumstances that will require the suit to be filed as soon as 180 days from the date of death.
 Your attorney will need to prove that the defendants are responsible for the death, and those left behind have been harmed as a result of the death.